January 21, 2020

 The distinction between inflation and productivity is an important one.
 If the minimum wage rises in step with inflation, we are effectively ensuring that it will allow minimum wage earners to buy the same amount of goods and services through time, protecting them against higher prices.
 However, if it rises with productivity that means that as workers are able to produce more goods and services per hour, on average, minimum wage earners will be able to buy more goods and services through time.

 While the national minimum wage did rise roughly in step with productivity growth from its inception in 1938 until 1968, in the more than five decades since then, it has not even kept pace with inflation.
-However, if the minimum wage did rise in step with productivity growth since 1968 it would be over $24 an hour today, as shown in the Figure below.
+However, if the minimum wage did rise in step with productivity growth since 1968 it would be almost $21.50 an hour today, as shown in the Figure below.

 It is worth noting the standard counter to the argument that the minimum wage should keep pace with productivity growth.
 It would be claimed that the productivity of minimum wage workers has not kept pace with average productivity growth, so that it would not be feasible for minimum wage workers to earn pay that rises in step with average productivity growth.